Megabit/Blazorise/docs/_docs/components/fields.md

 ## Field

-The Field is a container for:
+The Field is a container for `Text`, `Select`, `Date`, `Check`, `Memo`, and optionally for `Button`.
+Structure is very simple:

-- `Text`
+- `Field` the main container
-- `Select`
+  - `FieldLabel` a field label
-- `Date`
+  - `FieldBody` used only for _horizontal_ fields
-- `Check`
+  - `FieldHelp` small text bellow the field
-- `Memo`
+- `Fields` container used to group several `Field` components

-- `Button`
+It is recomended to always place input components inside of a field.
+That way you will keep the right spacing and arangement between input controls.

-It is recomended to always place input components inside of field.
-That way you will keep the right spacing and arangement between input.
+### Basic example

 ```html
 <Field>